 Chicago, IL 60606-3182

-This one-year certificate program prepares students for entry-level positions as surgical technicians.
+This one-year certificate or two-year associate's degree program prepares students for entry-level positions as surgical technicians.
 Students learn aseptic technique, instrumentation, surgical procedures and patient care through classroom, laboratory practice, and supervised practicums in area clinical agencies.
 Students learn to assist the surgeon by passing instruments and sutures, holding retractors and cutting sutures.

 Upon completion of the Surgical Technology Program, graduates will have met the academic and clinical requirements to take the National Certifying Examination for Surgical Technologists offered by the Liaison Council on Certification through the Association of Surgical Technologists.